 This all being said, I have a very strong dislike for Garmin’s Training Status feature, and here’s why:

 Since Garmin is not a human, it can’t think like a human.
 It can only think like a machine based on the parameters that a human inputted into it when it was programmed.
-So in the case of the Training Status feature, the computer behind the scenes can only make “assessments” based on the data that is recorded and the algorithms that are programmed in for it to use.
-And the only way those assessments have a (remote) CHANCE at being accurate is if data is recorded PERFECTLY and all parameters (weight, heart rate zones, etc.) are set perfectly.
+So in the case of the Training Status feature, it can only make “assessments” based on the data that is recorded.
+And the only way those assessments have a CHANCE at being accurate is if data is recorded PERFECTLY and all parameters (weight, heart rate zones, etc.) are set perfectly.

 If the data recorded isn’t accurate, the output of the Training Status feature won’t be accurate.
+Bad data is worse than no data.
 This is true of any system like this.

 I’m writing about this topic on THIS particular Tuesday because it has come up with at least a dozen individual athletes who I’ve interacted with over the last two weeks.
-One of my friends (she knows who she is ;) ) was peaking/tapering for a marathon recently.
+One of the athletes I work with was peaking/tapering for a marathon recently.
 Her Garmin was telling her that she was “Unproductive” and she “desperately wanted her Garmin to tell her that she was peaking.”
-She actually is a coach herself and KNEW very well that she was peaking (I reminded her of this ;) ), but Garmin made her second-guess this just a bit.
+She actually is a coach herself and KNEW very well that she was peaking (don’t worry…I reminded her of this), but Garmin made her second-guess this just a bit.

 Another crew of athletes went out on a training run together this past Sunday at Fleet Feet Syracuse as part of our Cold Feet Community Run Series that we host at the store each Sunday morning.
 When they came back, their Garmins were telling ALL of them that they were “Unproductive” and “De-Training.”
 They were distressed about this, but as I told them: there is NO way that ALL of them were “Unproductive” that day.
 NO chance.
 I asked them how they felt, and they told me that they felt amazing.

-Finally, one of my athletes on Performance Coaching left me the following notes in a recent workout: “I felt good because: 1) No pain 2) I pushed through 3) I didn’t stop 4) Constant pace; I think I got faster during the second half.”
+Finally, one of the athletes I work with on Performance Coaching left me the following notes in a recent workout: “I felt good because: 1) No pain 2) I pushed through 3) I didn’t stop 4) Constant pace; I think I got faster during the second half.”
 However, her Garmin told her that she was “Unproductive” on this workout and that she was losing fitness; that made her “feel really sad” about a workout that she had previously felt REALLY great about.

 I have exactly zero tolerance for things that cause people to change from feeling great to feeling sad and down on themselves.
 My greatest goal for all athletes is that they be strong, happy, and joyful throughout all of their time in endurance sports.
 In my experience, the Garmin Training Status feature can *really* compromise this for an athlete, and there isn’t any reason for it to do that.

-So, as I told all of these athletes: my advice is to disable or completely ignore that feature in Garmin Connect.
+So, as I told all of these athletes: My advice is to disable or completely ignore the Training Status feature in Garmin Connect.
 Focus on how you FEEL.
 Learn how to interpret your own data; if you don’t know how to, ask someone with experience (i.e. a coach) to help you learn how to do that.
 Focus on YOU and rely on yourself to dictate your emotions about your training and workouts; do not listen to Coach Garmin or let Coach Garmin negatively influence something that you know to be different or true.
-You wouldn't give most humans that right, so why give that right to a computer?
-YOU (and your coach, if you have one) are smarter than Coach Garmin, every day of the week. :)
+YOU (and your coach, if you have one) are smarter than Coach Garmin is, every day of the week.

 Have a question or ready to get your TRAINING started?